Candyriot2007/Candyriot2007/README.md

-- Hi hi people
-- I like video games and music
-- I've learned HTML, CSS, and some Python
+Hi hi people.
+I like video games and music.
+I've learned HTML, CSS, and some Python

 <!---